 Ad Extensions are simple to set up and do not cost anything extra.
 Expect a click-through rate boost when using these too.
 The differentiation of having them helps your ads stand out from your competitors’ and tends to entice more clicks.

-In this post, we’ll explore a few key ad extensions, the features they provide, and how to implement them into your campaigns.
+In this post, we’ll explore a few of the highest performing and most popular ad extensions, their features, and how to implement them into your campaigns.

-The extra links make the ad bigger, allowing you to take up more real estate in the SERP.
-This provides more exposure to customers.
-Sitelinks also provide customers with additional options so they can get what they need from your site with fewer clicks and less work on their end.
+The extra links make the ad bigger, allowing you to take up more real estate in the SERP, which in turn provides more brand exposure to your customers.
+Sitelinks also provide customers with additional options to get what they need from your site with fewer clicks and less work on their end.

 Adding sitelinks is quick and simple.
 First, select a campaign, click the Ad Extensions tab and select Sitelink Extensions from the View drop-down menu.